Suffering from Constipation?

 Most people don’t consume enough fiber.
-In fact, researchers found that most Americans eat less than half of the fiber they need to regulate their body’s systems.
-Consuming enough fiber is vital to maintaining a healthy body that functions normally, but the growing trend is to eat less fiber.
+In fact, research has found that most Americans eat less than half of the daily fiber they need to regulate their body’s systems.
+Consuming the proper amount of fiber is vital to maintaining a healthy body that functions normally, but the growing trend is to eat less fiber.
 The trend to eat fast food, quick service meals, and junk food accounts for lower intakes of fiber.

-In an attempt to “make up” for a previous lack of fiber, some people start piling fiber into their diets.
-Eating excessive amounts of foods high in fiber and taking fiber supplements, they pour an excessive amount of fiber into their system.
-The body, reacting to sudden high increases in fiber, might react in ways that can surprise you.
+In an attempt to “make up” for this lack of fiber, some people start piling fiber into their diets.
+Eating foods high in fiber and taking fiber supplements, they add an excessive amount of fiber into their system.
+The body, in a reaction to these sudden increases in fiber, might react in ways that can surprise you.
 It may lead to some very uncomfortable, possibly unforeseen problems.
 It may leave you to ask:

 “Can too much fiber cause constipation?”

 Surprisingly, the simple answer is “yes”.
 Eating too much fiber can cause constipation.
-This seems counter intuitive, as fiber is recommended to alleviate constipation.
+I know, this may seem counter intuitive, as fiber is typically recommended to alleviate constipation.
 Let’s take a closer look at all of the side effects of eating too much fiber.

 Recommended Daily Fiber Intake